futureflash01/LinkvertiseBypasser/README.md

 # Instructions
 1. Paste a link in the top text box
 2. Click the "Bypass" button
-3. our bypassed link will show in the bottom text box.
+3. Your bypassed link will show in the bottom text box.
 Feel free to click the "Copy" button to copy the bypassed link to your clipboard

 -------------------------------------------------------------------------------------------------------------------------------------------